Employment and Income Programs

 604-596-7722 Ext: 157

-Helps internationally trained professionals to get back into their professional field or alternative related career field.
-Offers a loan amount up to $30,000 depending on the process, to cover the cost of credentialing along with a flexible repayment schedule.
-Also has a range of supports to help you in your career.
+Helps internationally trained professionals reenter their profession or a related field.
+Offers a loan amount up to $30,000, to cover the cost of credentialing.
+Flexible repayment schedule.
+Also has a range of supports to help you in your career, including things like career advising and resume support.

 Learn more about Foreign Credential Recognition Program.